advename/Simple-PHP-Logger/README.md

 ##### Note
 **Big thanks to** reddit user [u/mferly](https://www.reddit.com/user/mferly) for his support and guidance!

-This logger will never come nearby PSR-3 compliant logger libraries such as [Monolog](https://github.com/Seldaek/monolog), [KLogger](https://github.com/katzgrau/KLogger) or [Analog](https://github.com/jbroadway/analog).
-This Logger should simply be used for quickly implementing a simple logger with several methods.
+This logger is not a replacement for a PSR-3 compliant logger library such as [Monolog](https://github.com/Seldaek/monolog), [KLogger](https://github.com/katzgrau/KLogger) or [Analog](https://github.com/jbroadway/analog).
+This Logger should simply be used to quickly implement a simple logger with several methods.

 **Inspired by**
 - [Simple PHP Text Logging Class \| drew.d.lenhart](https://www.drewlenhart.com/blog/simple-php-logger-class)